semihucann/hash_cracking_with_gpu/README.md

 # Hash Cracking with Free GPU
-Hashcat installation on Google colab with tesla k80
+Hashcat installation on Google colab with Tesla K80
  >Google Colaboratory is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud.

 >With Colaboratory you can write and execute code, save and share your analyses, and access powerful computing resources, all for free from your browser.